 3. Prioritize remediation

-Prioritization of risks is the next step once you have assessed and measured them on a scale of one to 10.
+Once you have assessed and measured the risk score associated with vulnerabilities, start prioritizing them for remediation.
 Your next step should be to, start fixing those with the highest risk level first as they can massively impact your organization's security.

 Now, with an entire list of vulnerabilities, no one would want to log into and update hundreds of systems one by one by hand.
 It's inefficient, and it just doesn't scale.
 You can do operating systems patching at the most basic level using an auto-update mechanism, which is a patch management feature.
 You can also use the configuration management to test remediations against a subset of the environment and see if it is causing any issues.